act-rules/act-rules.github.io/_rules/html-page-title-descriptive-c4a8a4.md

 ## Assumptions

-There are currently no assumpttions.
+There are currently no assumptions.

 ## Accessibility Support